 Individuals with LADD syndrome may have cup-shaped, low-set ears.
 Hearing loss, which has ranged from mild to severe, has also been reported.
 Hearing loss may due to blockage of sound waves (conductive), nerve impairment (sensorineural) or both (mixed).

 LADD syndrome may occur randomly as the result of a spontaneous genetic change (i.e., new mutation).
 The mutation is inherited in an autosomal dominant fashion.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.
+The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+The risk is the same for males and females.

 LADD syndrome affects males and females in equal numbers.
 More than 50 cases have been reported in the medical literature since the disorders first description in 1967.

 Molecular genetic testing of the FGF10 gene and selected regions of the FGRF2/3 genes is available to confirm the diagnosis.
 For information contact:

 The treatment of LADD syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, dental specialists, specialists who assess and treat hearing problems (audiologists), eye specialists and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.